aicenter/ShoDi/README.md

    `output_format` will be added automatically)
  * `preprocessing_mode` is one of `slow`, `fast`
  * `output_format` is one of `xdm`, `csv`, `hdf`
+ * `int_size` (optional) is integer size to be used in the distance matrix during preprocessing (can be set to 16 or 32, default: native)
  * `precision_loss` (optional) is a positive integer denoting how much weight precision to lose.
 Each loaded weight will be divided by this value before rounding. (default: 1)